 Check and block

 Log files make you aware of the users that are trying to get access to your WordPress dashboard.
 It is easy to identify the failed login attempts.
 You just have to find out the IP address that has requested the WordPress login/wp-admin page repeatedly.
 Once you find the IP, you can block it with IP Tables or Firewalld.
 If you don’t want to check log files often, you can use the Fail2Ban tool.
-If you don’t have root access, you can use a WordPress Security plugin that will do this job for you.
-You can also reduce the unauthorized login attempts on your WordPress site by using a captcha plugin.
+Fail2Ban can monitor the server log files and block IPs that are repeatedly requesting an important page/file of your site such as the login page, XMLRPC PHP file.
+If you don’t have root access, you can use a WordPress security plugin that will do this job for you.
+You can also reduce unauthorized login attempts on your WordPress site by using a captcha plugin.
 The plugin asks you to generate Google ReCaptcha site/security keys and enter them in its settings interface.
 Once you enter the valid keys and click the submit button, the person who tries to log in to our site will have to solve Google’s sophisticated Captcha challenge to enable the “login” button.

 Use a security plugin

-WordPress security plugins can identify modified core WordPress files and fix them.
+WordPress security plugins can identify modified core WordPress files and fix them by replacing the modified file with the original one.
 They can also scan your site for security issues, block IP addresses, filter malicious requests, add a two-factor authentication system to your site, etc. The WordPress rating system and download statistics help users in identifying the best security plugin among the lot.
+Go through the plugin’s rating and review and install the plugin of your choice.
+Installation isn’t enough.
+You must configure the plugin so that it can protect your site.

 Use the latest version of a theme or a plugin